 Here’s what their new corporate model of education looks like.
 Disempower teachers.
 Tie job security to test scores.
 Trash the tenure system.
 Schools should be able to fire any teacher, at any time.
 Here’s what most civilians don’t know.
 Schools can.

-It takes three years for teachers to
+It takes three years for teachers to gain professional status.

 So, why is corporate America interested in our schools?
 There is enormous profit to be made in privatizing public education, and no one knows that better than the Stand for Children folk and the corporations that fund them.